teamhendo/PSDeploymentAutomationToolkit/readme.md

 Parameters|Description
 --------------|--------------
 DecommOnCompletion| Designates whether or not jobs should be decommissioned once all rings are deployed; defaults to $true.
+If set to $false, jobs will remain in the root/jobqueue/ directory and no subsequent jobs for that software will proceed until the job is manually copied to the root/jobqueue/decommissioned/ directory.
 Environment| Designates the operating environment for the script to execute upon.
 Jobs from multiple environments can coexist so back-to-back executions from multiple environments will function appropriately.
 QuickTest| Designates whether or not an abbreviated run should be facilitated; defaults to $false as a precaution.
 StartToday| Designates whether or not the startDateOffsetInDays value in catalog items will offset relative to the runtime date or the next Patch Tuesday; defaults to $false.